Andrew-Chen-Wang/Your-Speech-Recognition/README.md

 1. Run in your terminal or command prompt, depending on your system:
     - Windows: `virtualenv venv && venv\Scripts\activate`
     - Mac/Linux: `virtualenv venv && source venv/bin/activate`
+    - If you need to use a specific version of Python instead of your default (perhaps due to the upper Python version bound), then run  `python3.7 -m venv venv` or whatever other python 3.x version you have installed.
 2. First you need to prepare some data for training.
 Run:
    `python app.py`
 3. Open your browser, head to the website http://localhost:5000/ and follow